Filing a Lawsuit for a Concussion Caused by a Car Accident

 Memory loss and other cognitive problems may be signs of a worse condition known as a traumatic brain injury (TBI).
 TBIs almost always require immediate medical treatment because this type of injury can cause permanent damage.

 When you first go in, you can expect your doctor to order imagery tests to see if there is anything physically going on in your brain, like blood accumulation, swelling, or skull fractures.
 Only some concussions will warrant a lawsuit under the conditions that severe symptoms are persistent and require further medical treatment.

 New York Car Accident Attorney

 Medical expenses for brain injuries can place a lot of people into serious financial troubles after a car accident.
 You may not have to let this be you.
 If the car accident was caused by a negligent driver and you are struggling with serious side effects from your concussion, then you may be eligible to file a personal injury lawsuit.
 Consider consulting with a Cortland Car Accidents Attorney who can help you determine the best course of action.

 At Gattuso & Ciotoli we offer four main areas of legal practice.
 Contact us at (315) 314-8000 for today free consultation.
-You can find us in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+You can find us in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 We will work with you to help you earn the compensation you need to recover physically and financially.